-(2) Press the Menu button, go to the Shooting menu, navigate to item Memory, and press the center button to call the Select register screen.
+(2) Press the Menu button, go to the Shooting menu, screen 9, navigate to item Memory, and press the center button to call the Select register screen.

 (3) On the Select register screen, select the memory location, in which you want to store the setting.
 One register is always highlighted.
 You can select the desired register (memory location), in which you want to store the set of custom settings, using the left/right buttons or the control wheel.

 (4) Confirm your choice by pressing the center button.
 This will return you to the Shooting menu.

 Note: You can exit the Select register screen by half-pressing the shutter button.